for volunteer installers

 Carry out the install quickly and efficiently but do not rush or compromise safety.
 Do not goof off or waste time.

-If for any reason you need to halt the install (eg. weather or unsafe conditions), respectfully explain the situation to the member.
+If for any reason you need to halt the install (eg. weather, unsafe conditions, night falling), respectfully explain the situation to the installee member.

 At the End of the Install

-Take photos of the install, preferably with happy member in background.
-Photos are used to evaluate the install for problems, and the best photos are tweeted
+Take photos of the install setup, the install team and the installee member (make sure to ask permission first).
+Photos are used to evaluate the install for problems, and the best photos are tweeted.

 After finishing the install, have a friendly conversation with your member about the mission of NYCMesh and encourage them to get involved as a volunteer.
 Invite them to our next meetup.
 Avoid excessive casual conversation during install as this can increase install time by hours.

-Politely remind your member to pay the labor fee and the installation fee (if they have not already paid it).
+Politely remind your member to pay the labor fee and the installation fee.

 Pat yourself on the back!
 You just helped NYCMesh grow by another node!